-With VoIP, you’ll generally have two types of costs to consider – start-up costs and ongoing/monthly costs.
-While start-up costs will vary depending on how drastically you’re switching your telecom system (in terms of your current system, equipment you already own, and its compatibility with VoIP), start-up costs for VoIP are generally lower than those for traditional phone systems for both small and large companies.
+With VoIP, you’ll generally have two types of costs to consider – start-up costs and ongoing (monthly) costs.
+Your start-up costs will vary depending on how drastically you’re changing your telecom system.
+For example, what is your current system?
+Do you already own VoIP-compatible equipment?
+Regardless, start-up costs for VoIP are almost always lower than those for traditional phone systems – for both small and large companies.
 In terms of ongoing costs, you’ll want to account for things like add-on features (there are dozens these days) and number of lines.
 So before you come up with your VoIP budget, sit down with your team and decide which features you use regularly, which new features you might want to add, and how many phone lines you’ll need.
 All in all, companies that switch over see much lower bills and a higher ROI in the long run.

-One of the first things you’ll have to consider when beginning a VoIP service is whether you want to host your PBX system on-site (“on-site PBX”) or use a hosted PBX system (“off-site PBX”).
+One of the first things to consider is whether you want to host your PBX system on-site (“on-site PBX”) or use a hosted PBX system (“off-site PBX”).
 Of course, as with any important business decision, there’s pros and cons to each.

 If you’re interested in all that VoIP has to offer, you’re probably enticed by its hefty cost-saving options.
 With a hosted PBX, you’d be leaving hosting expenses to the VoIP provider.
 (This means the phone provider will take care of the maintenance of the physical server.)
-As a result, you’ll enjoy very low costs for hardware, installation and configuration, and ongoing maintenance and support.
+As a result, you’ll enjoy very low costs for hardware, installation and configuration, as well as ongoing maintenance and support.
 Essentially, once you have the appropriate VoIP-compatible equipment, sign up for the service, and schedule a configuration appointment with the provider – you’re all set!